Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Composite Systems and No-Cloning

-\begin{remark}[Tensor Products from Kernel Composition] Theorem~\ref{thm:kernel-composition} shows that tensor products are \emph{derived}, not assumed.
+\begin{remark}[Tensor Products from Kernel Composition] Theorem~\ref{thm:kernel-composition} derives tensor products from the axioms.
 The composition rule $K_{AB} = 1 - (1-K_A)(1-K_B)$ follows uniquely from associativity (the physical requirement that combining three systems A, B, C should not depend on grouping).

 This rule is equivalent to the tensor product inner product.
 Since $1 - K = |\braket{\cdot}{\cdot}|^2$: